People have all sorts of motivations for doing an Ancestry DNA test. One popular reason is to search for Native American Ancestry, or to confirm it.

 And yet another family member shows an even smaller amount of Native American.
 Their indigenous roots are in Mexico, and this is picked up by Ancestry’s sensitive detection technology.

 Zacatecas and Aguascalientes are Mexican states:

 Even if you only have a minute “trace” of potential Native American ancestry, it might show up.
-In the results below, the person might have zero Native American, but the test picked up an amount large enough to state that there is a possibility of 1%:
+In the results below, the person might have zero Native American ancestry, but the test picked up an amount large enough to state that there is a possibility of 1%:

 Note: If your Ancestry DNA test shows no Native American ethnicity, it is still possible to have a Native American ancestor.
-The ancestor is probably too far back in your tree to show up in your DNA.
+The ancestor is might be too far back in your tree to show up in your DNA.